 Flash Fiction for Aspiring Writers is hosted by Priceless Joy.
 The challenge is to write a story based on a photo prompt in 100-150 words (+ / – 25 words).
 This weeks prompt is courtesy of Fandango.

 The elderly looking man slowly hobbled toward the park bench.
-For hours, it seemed, he stood under a tree, bent at the waist leaning on his cane.
-He waited for the previous occupants to vacate the bench.
+For hours, it seemed, he stood under a tree, bent at the waist leaning heavily on his cane.
+He waited for the current occupants to vacate the bench.

-Once a month, he showed up and sat on this bench.
+Once a month, he sat on this bench.
 Making sure no one was close enough to notice, he leaned forward.
 Reaching underneath, he felt for the piece of paper.
 It was there as usual.

 “It’s safe now.
 You are free.”